msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+* Security: Exporting logs now checks for user capability.
+The default setting is 'manage_options', but it can be adjusted with the `relevanssi_options_capability` filter hook.

 = 4.24.4 =
 * Security: Stop XSS attacks in comments when highlighting post content.
 * Minor fix: Add support for disabling the Restrict Content Pro 'Hide restricted posts' option.